 Lady Bug's Moon

-If the ultimate mark of an American Quarter Horse Hall of Fame horse is the mark left on the breed, then Lady Bug’s Moon is an ultimate Hall of Famer.
+If the ultimate mark of an American Quarter Horse Hall of Fame horse is the stamp he or she left on the breed, then Lady Bug’s Moon is an ultimate Hall of Famer.
+The stallion entered the Hall of Fame in March 2013, 18 years after his death but less than three months since the crowning of the 2012 racing champions, all but three of them – nine out of 12 – his descendants.